 - Number of volunteer hours logged for each program

-- Taking note of who makes up your volunteer population: local universities & schools, corporate partnerships, churches, civic organizations, individuals signing up directly
+- Take note of who makes up your volunteer population: local universities & schools, corporate partnerships, churches, civic organizations, and individuals signing up directly

 - Measurables that display your program’s impact: number of trees planted, students tutored, books donated, meals served, houses repaired, etc.

 Now that you’ve pulled together the data you already have and reviewed some of the most important data points for grant applications, it’s time to determine the data that fills in the gaps you’ve discovered.

 Do you know what data you need?

 You’ll want to pay extra attention to the types of data necessary for grant applications.
 These specifics help grantors to see a clear picture of your organization’s support and impact.

 Are you able to pull hours logged from specific time periods, services, and programs?